Dynamic Structure Estimation from Bandit Feedback using Nonvanishing Exponential Sums: Introduction

+In this paper, we focus on the periodic structure estimation problem for {\em nearly} periodically behaved discrete dynamical systems (cf. \cite{arnold1995random}; specifically, we mainly study theoretical aspects of recovering structural information under a novel set of model assumptions.
+We allow systems that are not {\em exactly} periodic with sequentially available bandit feedback.
+Due to the presence of noise and partial observability, our problem setups do not permit the recovery of the full set of period/eigenvalues information in general; as such we particularly ask the following question: {\it what subset of information on dynamic structures can be statistically efficiently estimated?} This work successfully answers this question by identifying and mathematically defining recoverable information, and proposes algorithms for efficiently extracting such information.

-In this paper, while allowing feedback to be contaminated by sub-Gaussian noise, we focus on nearly periodically behaved discrete dynamical systems (cf. \citet{arnold1995random}), and ask the following question: {\it what subset of information on dynamic structures can be efficiently extracted?} Technical novelty of our approach to answer this question is highlighted by the careful adoption of the asymptotic bounds on the exponential sums that effectively cancel out noise effects while preserving certain information on the dynamics.
-We mathematically define such subsets of information as well.
-When the dynamics is driven by a linear system, the use of the Weyl sum \citep{weyl} further enables us to extract more detailed information.
+The technical novelty of our approach is highlighted by the careful adoption of the asymptotic bounds on the exponential sums that effectively cancel out noise effects while preserving the information to be estimated.
+When the dynamics is driven by a linear system, the use of the Weyl sum \cite{weyl}, a variant of exponential sums, enables us to extract more detailed information.
+To our knowledge, this is the first attempt of employing asymptotic results of the Weyl sum for statistical estimation problems, and further studies on the relations between statistical estimation theory and exponential sums (or even other number theoretical results) are of independent interests.

-With these motivations and summary of our approach in place, we present our dynamical system model below.
+With this summary of our work in place, we present our dynamical system model below followed by a brief introduction of the properties of the exponential sums used in this work. \\